Dopethrone: Music

 Greg Kot of the Chicago Tribune said that unlike American stoner rock that drew from punk music, grunge, and heavy metal, the music on Dopethrone was more akin to early 1970s Black Sabbath and the music of Motörhead.
-Jim DeRogatis of The Chicago Sun noted that the style was primarily known as stoner rock in the United States and "Doom" in the United Kingdom.
+Jim DeRogatis of The Chicago Sun-Times noted that the style was primarily known as stoner rock in the United States and "Doom" in the United Kingdom.
 Greening spoke in 2007 about the Electric Wizard albums he had worked on, saying that "I wanted something with louder drums.
 I always regret all the Electric Wizard releases, because the drums don't sound loud enough", and that Dopethrone did "not represent the sound I was trying to give off, as with all Electric Wizard releases."
 Oborn said that the other members of the group wanted to introduce elements of hip hop music and the sound of Nirvana.
 Oborn later recalled that Bagshaw had been "into some weird shit; he'd listen to Linkin Park and shit like that.
 Fucking shite. [...]
 They wanted to put scratching or some shit on one song, and I could've killed them."